iwehrman/brackets/README.md

     $ git remote add public https://github.com/adobe/brackets.git
     $ git remote add private https://git.corp.adobe.com/edge/edge-code.git

+Note: instead of defining `private`, you could just use the standard `origin` reference.

 ## Merging brackets changes into master

+We use the `master` branch of this repo to shadow the real Brackets repo.
+No changes should be submitted here, other than those used to merge adobe/brackets.
+If you need to submit a change to adobe/brackets, please do so to the open-source project [Brackets] (https://github.com/adobe/brackets).

 To integrate the latest brackets into this repo, do the following: